Setups for eliminating static charge of the ATLAS18 strip sensors: Electrostatic charge and "Local trapped charge" events

 \subsection{Process of "Local trapped charge" events}

 A "Local trapped charge" event can occur in various scenarios during the manufacturing of sensors, their shipment, and further handling.
 These events can result in the accumulation of charge in the surface layers of the sensor (if the "Local trapped charge" event was caused by touching the sensor surface by the vacuum stencil or other tool, the charge is stuck at the point of contact).
-The electrostatic charge accumulated on the sensor surface can lead to the loss of interstrip isolation provided by the p-stop implant, while its presence close to the edge and bias ring of the sensor causes instability of the leakage current or the sensor breakdown at low bias voltages.
+The electrostatic charge accumulated on the sensor surface can lead to the loss of interstrip isolation provided by the p-stop implant, while its presence close to the edge and bias ring of the sensor causes instability of the leakage current or the sensor breakdown at low bias voltages. {The p-stop is not sufficient to compensate the electrostatic charge, because its role and the surface charge influence are competing effects.
+For example, the strip isolation goes down with an ionizing dose that raises the surface charge~\cite{5}.
+Originally the p-stop concentration was chosen on the basis of good isolation and other properties such as strip capacitance and breakdown performance~\cite{6}.}